LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## CPY Instruction – Copies the contents of the Accumulator register to the B register
+## CPY instruction – CoPY contents of accumulator register to B register
 Binary form:  1111 1110 \
 Operation:  B <- A \
 Example: CPY